With Contributions from Anna De Paoli & Gino De Paoli

 Looking at some of the economic drivers of this legalisation there are still many questions.

-buy dapoxetine online usa Taxation: Where in the supply chain will this apply and how much will this tax be?
+where to buy dapoxetine in usa Taxation: Where in the supply chain will this apply and how much will this tax be?
 We envisage both business taxes at the municipal level and consumer taxes at the retail level.
 However, it is not out of the realm of possibility that additional taxes are levied.

 Allowance for direct to consumer marketing: Whilst the Federal government will define labelling and packaging requirements, it remains to be seen if and how, direct to consumer marketing will be allowed in the various Provinces.
 For companies looking to invest in the new cannabis industry, this is a very important part of business planning.